Randomized Confidence Bounds for Stochastic Partial Monitoring: Introduction

-\circled{1} \underline{Algorithmic.} We investigate the algorithmic mechanics restricting the applicability of \CBPside{} to easy games.
-As a response, we propose \CBPsidestar{} that is applicable to both easy and hard contextual PM games.
-Building upon \CBP{} and \CBPsidestar{}, we then show how to successfully randomize non-OFU based strategies by introducing the randomized variants \RandCBP{} and \RandCBPsidestar{}. \circled{2} \underline{Theoretical.} In the non-contextual setting, we obtain a regret upper-bound for \RandCBP{} that matches the bound of its deterministic counterpart \CBP{}.
-Similarly, in the contextual setting, we analyze \RandCBPsidestar{} and obtain an upper-bound for easy games that matches \CBPside{}'s.
-Our analysis of \RandCBPsidestar{} introduces the first upper bound for hard contextual PM games (without assumptions on the set of contexts). \circled{3} \underline{Empirical.} Our experiments show that \RandCBP{} and \RandCBPsidestar{} have favorable empirical performance against state-of-the-art baselines in hard and easy PM games, both in the contextual and non-contextual settings. \circled{4} \underline{Application.} Currently, the PM field is predominantly theoretical and there is a notable scarcity of PM applications~\citep{singla2014contextual, kirschner2023linear}.
-To illustrate how the PM framework can benefit real world applications, we design a new use-case based on the real-world problem of monitoring the error rate of any deployed classification system. \circled{5} \underline{Reproducibility.} Our paper is the first to provide extensive reproducibility resources (open-source code for all strategies and environments, and game analyses in the Appendix) to facilitate future applied developments.
+\paragraph{Contributions} 1) We focus on \CBP{}-based strategies in the PM setting, which instantiate a successive elimination exploration strategy.
+We show that it is possible to randomize \CBP{}-based strategies, and obtain sub-linear regret guarantees for the resulting randomized strategies.
+2) In addition, we investigate the mechanics preventing the \CBPside{} applicability in hard games.
+The proposed \CBPsidestar{} successfully extends \CBP{} to hard contextual PM games.
+3) Our experiments show that the proposed randomized variants, namely \RandCBP{} and \RandCBPsidestar{}, improve state-of-the-art baselines in hard and easy PM games.
+4) Currently, the PM field is predominantly theoretical and there is a notable scarcity of PM applications~\citep{singla2014contextual, kirschner2023linear}.
+To illustrate how the PM framework can benefit real world applications, we design a new use-case based on the real-world application of monitoring the error rate of any deployed classification system.